ayoubbensakhria/progededms/README.rst

     :width: 200
     :height: 200

-PROGED EDMS is a document management system.
+DOCUMIUM EDMS is a document management system.
 Its main purpose is to store, introspect, and categorize files, with a strong emphasis on preserving the contextual and business information of documents.
 It can also OCR, preview, label, sign, send, and receive thoses files.
 Other features of interest